masc-it/neural-activations/1b-vision-language-model-onnx.md

 # Notes

+- An alternative is compile the model in two separate graphs: the prefill graph and the generation graph.
+  - That is just skill issue.
+Too easy for me.
+I wanted one graph :)
 - you need to set dynamic axes for the sequence length dimension of your input_ids and output
 - you need to set dynamic axes for the sequence length dimension of your images